RockefellerArchiveCenter/rockarch.org/about-us/privacy-policy.md

 ## Changes to this policy
 We will review this policy periodically and may make changes in coordination with our [Records Management Policy](https://docs.rockarch.org/rm-policy/) and Records Retention Schedule.
 If we make any significant changes in the way we treat your personal information, we will make this clear on our website.

-Last updated October 9, 2024
+Last updated November 1, 2024